mariekrulovva/get_next_line/README.md

 • Add all the helper functions you need in the get_next_line_utils.c file.

+• Because you will have to read files in get_next_line(), add this option to your compiler call: -D BUFFER_SIZE=n It will define the buffer size for read().
+The buffer size value will be modified by your peer-evaluators and the Moulinette in order to test your code.

+• You will compile your code as follows (a buffer size of 42 is used as an example): cc -Wall -Wextra -Werror -D BUFFER_SIZE=42 <files>.c

+• We consider that get_next_line() has an undefined behavior if the file pointed to by the file descriptor changed since the last call whereas read() didn’t reach the end of file.

+• We also consider that get_next_line() has an undefined behavior when reading a binary file.
+However, you can implement a logical way to handle this behavior if you want to.

+:bulb: Does your function still work if the BUFFER_SIZE value is 9999?
+If it is 1?
+10000000?
+Do you know why?

 **GNL with files**
 ```bash
 gcc tests/main.c -Wall -Wextra -Werror -D BUFFER_SIZE=32 get_next_line.c get_next_line_utils.c